 Goserelin is a hormonal therapy drug used to treat prostate cancer.
 We have separate information about goserelin for breast cancer.

 This information is best read with our general information about prostate cancer.

 You will see your doctor regularly while you have this treatment, so they can monitor its effects.
-This information should help you discuss any queries about your treatment and its side effects with your doctor or specialist nurse.

 The injections can be given by your GP or practice nurse at the surgery.
 If you are not able to visit the surgery, a district nurse can give you the injection at home.